Lanzarote: Fungi

 There are 180 different species of lichen-forming fungi.
 These survive in the suitable areas like rock surfaces, and promote weathering.

-Animals
+Fauna

 Apart from the native bats and the mammals which accompanied humans to the island (including the dromedary, which was used for agriculture and is now a tourist attraction), there are few vertebrate species on Lanzarote.
 These include birds (such as falcons) and reptiles.
-Some interesting endemic animals are the Gallotia lizards and the blind Munidopsis polymorpha crabs found in the Jameos del Agua lagoon, which was formed by a volcanic eruption.
+Some interesting endemic animals are the Gallotia lizards and the blind Munidopsis polymorpha crabs found in the Jameos del Agua salt lake, which was formed by a volcanic eruption.
 The island is also home to one of two surviving populations of the threatened Canarian Egyptian vulture.

 Natural symbols

 The official natural symbols associated with Lanzarote are Munidopsis polymorpha (Blind crab) and Euphorbia balsamifera (Tabaiba dulce).